oceanprotocol/ocean-node/docs/C2DV2.md

 ## POD-* common description

-   For a efficient comm between ocean-node and the two containers, the easiest way is to use p2p/http api.
+   For a efficient communication between ocean-node and the two containers, the easiest way is to use p2p/http api.
    Thus, all pod-* will run a ocean-node instance (each will have a job generated random key), and they will connect to the main ocean-node instance.
-Main ocean-node instance peerNodeId or http api endpoint will be inserted in yaml.
+Main ocean-node instance peerNodeId or http API endpoint will be inserted in yaml.
    Each pod-** will use a private key, also exposed in yaml.

    So, each yml of pod-* will contain the following envs: